joeyajames/jps/README.md

 - Go to [jsfiddle](http://www.jsfiddle.net)
 In the HTML square type Hello World, then click the Run button.
 You should see the output in the bottom right box.
-Use jsfiddle for all our HTML exercises.
+Use jsfiddle for all our HTML and CSS exercises.
 - Go to [the GitHub html folder](http://www.github.com/joeyajames/jps/html) to find a bunch of different HTML starter code.
 You can copy and paste these into the jsfiddle HTML box one at a time, or retype them.
 You should get output in the bottom right box.